Preparation and submission of manuscripts

 More information on this matter can be found on www.springer.com/gp/editorial-policies/preprint-sharing

-No changes can be made after online publication
+No changes after online publication

 Springer Open Choice